Reinstatement and renovation work –

 This article relates to residence contracts made from 15 March 2006 but before 1 February 2019.

-Important information – your rights and obligations may differ from those explained in this fact sheet owing to your village’s specific operational arrangements (e.g. you live in a freehold village) or the conditions stated in your residence contract (e.g. you may not be responsible for reinstatement costs) (see article – The importance of referring to your residence contract).
+Important information – your rights and obligations may differ from those explained in this article owing to your village’s specific operational arrangements (e.g. you live in a freehold village) or the conditions stated in your residence contract (e.g. you may not be responsible for reinstatement costs) (see article – The importance of referring to your residence contract).

 Definitions

-Former RV Act – the Retirement Villages Act 1999 in force 10 November 2017.
+Former RV Act – the Retirement Villages Act 1999 in force 31 January 2019.

 Resident – includes, in this fact sheet and where relevant, a representative of a resident – for example, the executor of the deceased former resident’s estate.